San Gimignano Tuscany, Italy Travel Guide

 A small museum dedicated to the local birdlife of the San Gimignano area.

-Typically 10:00 AM - 7:00 PM, but check for seasonal variations.
+Typically 10:00 AM - 7:00 PM, but check for changes by season.
 Combined tickets for municipal museums offer value.
 Consider GetYourGuide for attraction tickets.

-Beyond the main attractions, The Town of fine towers offers many historical sites that explain from its heritage.
+Beyond the main attractions, The Town of fine towers offers many historical places that explain from its heritage.

 Walk along sections of the ancient, well-preserved walls that encircle the town, featuring impressive gateways.